Executive Director – Bob Chapman, firstname.lastname@example.org

 Lindsey recently moved to the metro Detroit area after finishing her degree in Sustainability Studies at Roosevelt University in Chicago.
 She previously worked as a buyer at a specialty food retailer where she developed a company-wide composting program, a Green Purchasing Plan, and a company-wide Green Team!
 In addition to enjoying the open road on her motorcycle and volunteering with metro-area wildlife conservation programs, Lindsey is currently aiming towards completing a Master’s program in Conservation Biology.

-Outreach & Advocacy Coordinator – Leah Wiste, email@example.com
+Director of Outreach & Advocacy – Leah Wiste, email@example.com

-Leah is the Outreach & Advocacy Coordinator for Michigan Interfaith Power & Light, where she has worked since 2013.
+Leah has worked with Michigan IPL since 2013.
 She is deeply invested in advocating for the protection of our sacred Earth and all of its awesome creatures, especially animals.
 Leah enjoys writing and has degrees in Women’s Studies and Cultural Anthropology.
 When she’s not evangelizing about energy efficiency and fighting climate change, she’s weeding the garden, hanging out with dogs, or working on her house in Northwest Detroit.

 Jennifer holds a Masters of Science in Resource Policy & Behavior from the School of Natural Resources & Environment at the University of Michigan and a Bachelors of Science in Biology from Eastern Michigan University.
 Prior to working with Michigan IPL, Jennifer worked as a Program Manager for the Southeast Michigan Regional Energy Office where she convened local government leaders in southeast Michigan communities in collaborative renewable energy and energy efficiency initiatives.
 In recent years, Jennifer has been actively involved in interfaith initiatives, including the Interfaith Leadership Council of Metropolitan Detroit and the Detroit Interfaith Outreach Network.
 In her free time, Jennifer also serves on the Ferndale Environmental Sustainability Commission and is the secretary for the U.S. Green Building Council Detroit Regional Chapter’s LEED for Neighborhood Development committee.
 Jennifer’s love of, and reverence for, nature stems from camping trips in the Great Smoky Mountains of Tennessee, where her Dad took her and her sister during many beloved summers in her childhood.